 Q: How long is the recovery time?

 A: For most patients to fully recover, it takes about a week.
 Immediately following surgery, your vision will be blurry, so you should plan to have someone drive you home following the procedure.
-Some patients are able to go back to work the same day of surgery, however it is recommended you take the day off if at all possible.
+Some patients are able to go back to work the same day of surgery, however, it is recommended that you take the day off if possible.

 Q: What is the difference between a standard monofocal lens and a premium lens?